HTTPArchive/almanac.httparchive.org/src/content/en/2020/third-parties.md

 The results show that the major contributors of third-party content are images (38%) and JavaScript (22%), with the next largest contributor being unknown (16%).
 Unknown is a subset of non-categorized groups such as text/plain as well as responses without a content-type header.

-This shows a shift when [compared to 2019](https://almanac.httparchive.org/en/2019/third-parties#resource-types): relative image content has increased from 33% to 38%, whilst JavaScript content has decreased significantly from 32% to 22%.
+This shows a shift when <a href="../2019/third-parties#resource-types">compared to 2019</a>: relative image content has increased from 33% to 38%, whilst JavaScript content has decreased significantly from 32% to 22%.
 This reduction is likely due to increased adherence to cookie and data protection regulations, reducing third-party execution until after explicit user opt-in which is out of scope for HTTP Archive test runs.

 ### Third-party domains

 When we dig further into domains serving third-party content we see that Google Fonts is by far the most common.
 It is present on more than 7.5% of mobile pages tested.
 While fonts only account for around 3% of third-party content, almost all of these are delivered by the Google Fonts service.
-If your page uses Google Fonts, make sure to follow [best practices](https://csswizardry.com/2020/05/the-fastest-google-fonts/) to ensure the best possible user experience.
+If your page uses Google Fonts, make sure to follow <a hreflang="en" href="https://csswizardry.com/2020/05/the-fastest-google-fonts/">best practices</a> to ensure the best possible user experience.

 {{ figure_markup(
   image="top-domains-by-prevalence.png",